rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 Abilities
 Belonging
 Community
 As you take your eyes off the false prize (of more, better, and different stuff), you put them on the real prizes: friends, family, sharing, caring, learning, meeting challenges, intimacy, rest, and being present, connected, and respected. building this wealth takes time, attention, patience, and reciprocity Abilities
 Abilities are the do-it-yourself skills that save you lots of money—and can make you money if you need it. learning is a key to happiness.
 Belonging
 Whom can you turn to when you need help?
 Who will listen to you with compassion?
 Who would bring you meals when you are sick? reversing that trend.
 Not only does this caring caring economy
 Death and dying groups, aging-in-place groups, and book groups are focusing on this gap and weaving local caring networks.
 This is why a lifelong practice of building belonging wealth is crucial Loneliness is epidemic—and expensive.
 Community
 Isolation is expensive; sharing is wealth—sometimes The ABCs of Inflation

 “Consciousness grows faster than inflation.”
 In other words, you can “inflate” your skills, competencies, knowledge, close companions, and community connections faster than money.
 What about the s in those ABCs of wealth?
 That’s your “stuff,” your financial and material wealth.
 Crossover Point Jitters
 Desventajas?
 Miedos?
 De la indepe financiera?
 Choice is the true heart of Financial Independence.
 Podras hacer lo que ye de la ganA
 There is no formula for how you live after the Crossover Point.
 And that’s the point.
-You are free to invent your There is no formula for how you live after the Crossover Point.
-And that’s the point.
 You are free to invent your life.
 SUMMARY OF STEP 8
-separate line on your Wall Chart:   capital × current long-term interest rate 12 months = monthly investment MONEY TALK QUESTIONS
+separate line on your Wall Chart:   capital × current long-term interest rate 12 months = monthly investment
+MONEY TALK QUESTIONS
 What ideas—practical to wild—do you have about how you’d pay off all your debt?
 What do you want your legacy to be?
 If you didn’t have to work for a living, what would you do with your time?
 If you could take a year off work, how would you spend it?
 What skills or social networks could you build now to depend less on money to meet your needs?
 9 Where to Stash Your Cash for Long-Term Financial Freedom Step 9: Investing for FI
 This step will help you become knowledgeable and sophisticated about income-producing investments that can provide a consistent income sufficient for your needs over the long term.

 EMPOWER YOURSELF
-learning enough to free yourself from the fear and confusion that pervade the realm of personal investments—from Creo que no va a hablar de inversio es tipicas
+learning enough to free yourself from the fear and confusion that pervade the realm of personal investments—from
+Creo que no va a hablar de inversio es tipicas
 Nothing in this section is to be construed as specific investment advice, but is simply to highlight common ways to store wealth for the long run.
 A Brief Glossary
 Risk Tolerance
 After the Crossover Point, you want to maximize passive income while minimizing risk so you can pay the least attention possible to your money.
 Asset Classes and Diversification

 Income